 - Should the pharmaceutical industry be able to pressure government to preserve the status quo and keep smoking prevalence the same, in order to maintain sales of the hugely profitable drugs for the treatment of sick smokers?

-Your position on this probably depends on who pays your mortgage.
+Your position on this probably depends on who employs you and pays your mortgage.
 It’s as simple as that.

 If you think it’s OK to restrict, regulate or block access to consumer Harm Reduction products that are guaranteed to save many more lives than current policies, you almost certainly work for the cigarette industry, the pharmaceutical industry, a national health service, or a government or other agency that depends for its funding on one of those.

 Nobody else would take such a ridiculous, untenable, immoral, unethical and parasitic position.

 Male smoking prevalence falls at 1% per year in Sweden (2003: 16.7% – 2012: 8%) and will be at 5% around 2016, a phenomenally low figure for a developed Western country.